rust-lang/async-book/src/07_workarounds/05_recursion.md

 }
 ```

-This won't work-- we've created an infinitely-sized type!
+This won't work—we've created an infinitely-sized type!
 The compiler will complain:

 ```